 Some people are more at risk from food poisoning than others.
-Vulnerable groups include pregnant women, young children, the elderly and anyone with an illness.
+Vulnerable groups include pregnant women, young children, the elderly and anyone with a suppressed immune system.
 Special care should be taken when preparing, cooking, serving and storing food for these groups.

 Safety when cooking high-risk foods